|Years||1991 World Championships (Lt 4- 2nd)

-After missing out on qualifying for the Olympics by a whisker at their first at the World Championships in 1995, they made it at the final qualification regatta in June 1996, setting a new British best time of 6.00.16.
+The eight missed out on qualifying for the Olympics by a whisker at the first opportunity, the World Championships in 1995, but they made it at the final qualification regatta in June 1996 where they set a new British best time of 6.00.16.
 From low to high to low again, the crew underperformed badly in at the Games in Atlanta, finishing seventh.
-And while many aspect of the whole experience were so traumatic that Annamarie says that she has largely wiped them from her memory now, there were several positive bits too.
+And while many aspects of the whole experience were so traumatic that Annamarie says that she has largely wiped them from her memory now, there were several positive bits too.
 “What was nice about Atlanta was getting to the rowing course and feeling at home because even though we’d been prepared for it, the Olympic village was full of distractions and different people, so getting in the boat at the regatta venue had a real feeling of belonging for the first time,” she reflects, adding, “I wouldn’t swap having gone to an Olympics for anything.
 I would recommend it to anybody because it’s an amazing experience even though at a very personal level it was a big disappointment.”

 Full accounts of Annamarie’s years in the openweight eight can be read here:

 Annamarie represented GB under the names Annamarie Stapleton and Annamarie Dryden.